Things to Know About the Coronavirus (COVID-19)

-Yet, gatherings including church masses and classes in all levels are all suspended.
+Yet, gatherings, including church masses and classes at all levels, are all suspended.
 The suspension will be until April 12.

-The lives of Filipino’s are at stake that’s why the government needs the cooperation of all.
+The lives of Filipinos are at stake.
+That’s why the government needs the cooperation of all.
 Also, to understand the reason for doing this.
-It will be a disaster if the government will delay these measures.
+It will be a disaster if the government delays these measures.

 Frequently Asked Questions about COVID-19

 What if I have come with a contact who has coronavirus?
 What should I do?